carlesoriol/classicracer/README.md

 https://github.com/carlesoriol/classicracer

 Carles Oriol - Barcelona 2020
 carlesoriol@gmail.com

 ## About the game

-I know I'm an speccy person.
-But It was too strong the temptation to do it on 320x200 with 8 sprites like an Mocodore 64.  :-DDD
+I know I'm a speccy person.
+But It was too strong the temptation to do it on 320x200 with 8 sprites like a Mocodore 64. :-DDD

 I've also simulated the 64 SID sound with ADSR wave definitions.